adsrmk/vitepress-latest/docs/en/guide/SSL.md

 <br>

-### 3. 429: Rate limited
+### 3. Error 429: Rate limited
 ```
 Failed to issue a Let's Encrypt certificate for example.site.com: SSL error: Server(ServerError { type: Some("urn:ietf:params:acme:error:rateLimited"), title: None, status: Some(429), detail: Some("too many certificates (5) already issued for this exact set of identifiers in the last 168h0m0s, retry after 2025-09-18 09:13:16 UTC: see https://letsencrypt.org/docs/rate-limits/#new-certificates-per-exact-set-of-identifiers") })
 ```

-If you have requested more then 3+ certificates in a short amount of time.
-You get rate limited (429). it means Let’s Encrypt has temporarily blocked further certificate requests from your domain or server because you’ve hit their rate limits.
-Try again in a few hours.
+If you request more than three certificates within a short period, you may encounter a rate limit error (429).
+This means Let’s Encrypt has temporarily blocked further certificate requests for your domain or server due to rate limits.
+The restriction is temporary and will usually lift after a few hours.

 <br>